panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-09-25-PMC/2019-09-25-PMC_Summary.md

 6. Job openings

-ILL couldn't successfully complete a recruitment for a position.
+ILL is still trying to recruit a system administrator for WP6..
 The ESRF will interview 3 candidates soon for 2 PaNOSC Web Developer positions

 The meeting finished with a reminder that **THE DEADLINE TO REGISTER FOR THE ANNUAL CONFERENCE IN TRIESTE 4th and 5th NOVEMBER IS